maoschanz/appfolders-manager-gnome-extension/README.md

 ### Current version
 Features :
-* Create new appfolders (with a dialog entry)
+* Create new appfolders
+* Delete appfolders
+* Rename appfolders

-* Add applications to folders (submenu)
+* Add applications to appfolders
-* Remove applications from folders (submenu)
+* Remove applications from appfolders
-* Delete appfolders (submenu) ; optionnally, a total deletion

 * Set the maximum number of columns (GNOME Shell's default is 6)

+* Add a category to a folder
+* Remove a category from a folder

+(categories are defined by a [freedesktop standard](https://standards.freedesktop.org/menu-spec/latest/apa.html), see [this section](https://standards.freedesktop.org/menu-spec/latest/apas02.html) to learn more about additional categories available)

 ### Installation
 Install it from https://extensions.gnome.org/extension/1217/appfolders-manager/

-This version is not perfect, I'm aware of most bugs (see what i write in [that issue](https://github.com/Maestroschan/appfolders-manager-gnome-extension/issues/2) which i often edit).

 Manual installation :
 * Download the .zip archive and extract files in `~/.local/share/gnome-shell/extensions/appfolders-manager@maestroschan.fr`